awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

 ## Creating an SMB location<a name="create-location-smb-cli"></a>

-Use the following procedure to create an SMB location by using the AWS CLI\.
 An SMB location defines a file system on an SMB server that can be read from or written to\.
 You can also create an SMB location by using the console\.
-For more information, see [Creating a location for SMB](create-smb-location.md)\.
+For more information, see [Creating an SMB location](create-smb-location.md)\.

 **To create an SMB location by using the CLI**
 + Use the following command to create an SMB source location\.